Why another woman’s success shouldn’t feel like your failure, and what it might be telling you about your own unmet needs

 I didn’t envy your joy because you did anything wrong.

-I envied it because it reminded me how long I’ve gone
+I envied it because it reminded me how long I’d gone without chasing my own.

-It just woke up something in me I’d tried to silence.
+Your win wasn’t the problem, it just woke up something in me I’d tried to silence.

 Today, I see you.
+I celebrate you.

-not just for writing your story,
+And I thank you, not just for writing your story, but for becoming part of mine.

 You deserve to come home to yourself.